metametadata/clj-fakes/docs/user-guide.md

 # Function Fakes

 Fake is a function which returns canned values on matched arguments and can optionally record its calls.
-It can be used to define and assert a behavior of an explicit functional dependency of an SUT (system under test).
+It can be used to define and assert a behavior of a functional dependency of an SUT (system under test).

 ## Fake